OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 Azel had six sons, and these are their names:

 > Azrikam, Bocheru, Ishmael, Sheariah, Obadiah, and Hanan.
-> All these were the sons of Azel.
+> All these were the descendants of Azel.

 ---

 ## 1 Chronicles 8:39

-The sons of Eshek his brother were:
+Eshek's sons included:

 > Ulam his firstborn, Jeush the second, and Eliphelet the third.